SOCIAL SECURITY NUMBER (SSN)

 Step 1: VERIFY EMPLOYMENT (F-1 & J-1 STUDENTS ONLY)

-F-1 and J-1 students must have their employing department complete a SSN Student Employment Verification Form (Formatted to Old UA Letterhead and New UA Letterhead as PDF and DOC) and bring it to International Student and Scholar Services for verification.
+F-1 and J-1 students must have their employing department complete a SSN Student Employment Verification Form (PDF or DOC) and bring it to International Student and Scholar Services for verification.
 The Social Security Administration requires F-1 and J-1 Student Visa Holders to submit proof of on-campus employment with verification from an Advisor from International Student & Scholar Services.
-To be eligible to apply for a Social Security Number, you must be employed or have a promise of employment from a department on-campus, which is shown by the SSN Student Employment Verification Form (Formatted to Old UA Letterhead and New UA Letterhead as PDF and DOC).
+To be eligible to apply for a Social Security Number, you must be employed or have a promise of employment from a department on-campus, which is shown by the SSN Student Employment Verification Form (PDF or DOC).

-1. First, your host department must complete the SSN Student Employment Verification Form and print it out on their department letterhead.
+- First, your host department must complete the SSN Student Employment Verification Form (PDF or DOC) and print it out on their department letterhead.

-2. Second, you must have the SSN Student Employment Verification Form verified by International Student & Scholar Services.
+- Second, you must have the SSN Student Employment Verification Form (PDF or DOC) verified by International Student & Scholar Services.

 NOTE: J-1 Research Scholars, J-1 Professors, J-1 Short-term Scholars, J-1 Specialists, H-1Bs, TNs, O-1s, and all other visa holders whose classification allows work do not require an employment verification letter from UA or an SSN Student Employment Verification Form to apply for a Social Security Number.